dynamic-intelligence-lab/parallel_lyapunov_exponents/README.md

     jac_vals, dt=dt, qr_func=MyDistributedQRFunc, prefix_scan_func=MyDistributedPrefixScan)
 ```

-Your custom `prefix_scan_func` must accept three arguments: (1) a complex tensor with a sequence of matrices of shape `...` x `n_steps` x `n_dims` x `n_dims`, where `...` can be any number of preceding dimensions and `n_steps` may vary, (2) a binary associative function (our code will pass `goom.log_matmul_exp`), and (3) an integer indicating the dimension over which to apply the parallel scan.
-Your custom `reduce_scan_func` must return a complex tensor of shape `...` x `n_steps` x `n_dims` x `n_dims` with the cumulative matrix states.
+Your custom `prefix_scan_func` must accept three arguments: (1) a complex tensor with a sequence of matrices of shape `...` x `n_steps` x `n_rows` x `n_cols`, where `...` can be any number of preceding dimensions and `n_steps` may vary, (2) a binary associative function (our code will pass one), and (3) an integer indicating the dimension over which to apply the parallel scan.
+Your custom `reduce_scan_func` must return a complex tensor of shape `...` x `n_steps` x `n_rows` x `n_cols` with the cumulative matrix states.

 ### Largest Lyapunov Exponent of Higher-Dimensional Systems

-Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system, implementing the expression we derive in Appendix B of our paper, scales well with the number of steps and the number of dimensions, without modification, subject only to the memory limits of a single cuda device.
+Our code for parallel estimation of the largest Lyapunov exponent of a dynamical system, implementing the expression we derive in Appendix B of our paper, is not only faster; it also scales well with the number of steps and the number of dimensions, without modification, subject only to the memory limits of a single cuda device.

 If execution requires more memory than you have available in a single device, you can pass a custom function that distributes execution of the parallel scan over multiple devices -- e.g., by applying parallel scans to different segments of the sequence in different devices, then applying a parallel scan over the partially reduced results in a single device.
 For example, if your custom parallel scan function is called `MyDistributedReduceScan`, you would execute: